Astroturfing: Politics

-Environment and Climate
+Environment and climate

 Astroturfing organizations have been used by the fossil fuel industry in their fight against climate action or to propagate climate change denial.
 These organizations typically use euphemistic names to disguise their sponsors and agendas and often target "green" organizations with which they can be confused.
 Examples for such fossil fuel funded Astroturfing organizations are the National Wetlands Coalition, the Global Climate Coalition, the Greening Earth Society, the Washington Consumers for Sound Fuel Policy or the American Coalition for Clean Coal Energy.

-The opposition to the Cape Wind offshore energy project in Massachusetts has been cited as a prominent example of elite-driven astroturfing.
-William Koch, a billionaire energy executive and part-time Cape Cod resident, was the largest funder and chairman of the Alliance to Protect Nantucket Sound, contributing over $1.5 million to efforts opposing the project.
-While the group cited environmental and economic concerns, reports noted that Koch's primary residence overlooked the proposed site of the wind farm, and his stated objection included the visual impact on Nantucket Sound.
-Additional opposition came from the Massachusetts Competitive Partnership, a coalition of influential business leaders, many of whom also owned property near the proposed wind farm site, who placed newspaper ads warning the project would harm business competitiveness.
-Critics argued that the campaign reflected not widespread public concern but the aesthetic preferences and property interests of a small group of wealthy individuals.

-In recent years, the Alliance to Protect Nantucket Sound has attempted to rebrand itself with a broader conservation mission.
-Now focused on securing federal recognition for Nantucket Sound as a National Historic Landmark, the group emphasizes issues like water quality, habitat degradation, and climate change.
-While it continues to include wealthy donors among its backers, the Alliance has garnered support from Native American tribes, environmental organizations, and municipal leaders.
-This shift has complicated its classification as a purely astroturf organization, though its origins in elite-funded opposition to offshore wind remain central to critiques of its legacy.

 Corporate efforts to mobilize the public against environmental regulation accelerated in the US following the election of president Barack Obama.

-In 2014, the Toronto Sun conservative media organization has published an article accusing Russia of using astroturf tactics to drum up anti-fracking sentiment across Europe and the West, supposedly in order to maintain dominance in oil exports through Ukraine.
+In 2014, the Toronto Sun, a conservative media organization, published an article accusing Russia of using astroturf tactics to drum up anti-fracking sentiment across Europe and the West, supposedly in order to maintain dominance in oil exports through Ukraine.

 Fossil fuel company Glencore enlisted the C|T Group to conduct a coordinated pro-coal campaign called "Project Caesar" from 2017 onwards.
 Drawing on an annual budget of between £4-7 million, it created what appeared to be grassroots social media pages and groups to promote anti-renewable messages.

 In Canada, a coalition of oil and gas company executives grouped under the Canadian Association of Petroleum Producers also initiated a series of Canadian actions to advocate for the oil and gas industry in Canada through mainstream and social media, and using online campaigning to generate public support for fossil fuel energy projects.